yyjhao/docSum/report/report.md

 ## Tokenization and derivation of co-references

-We use Stanford Corenlp _(citation)_ to tokenize the article and then generate the co-reference data.
+We use Stanford Corenlp _(@recasens2013life, @lee2013deterministic, @lee2011stanford, @raghunathan2010multi)_ to tokenize the article and then generate the co-reference data.

 ## Parsing co-references